Learn everything there is to know about the legality of web scraping, including a few precedent legal cases.

 Based on the outcomes of the noted legal cases, web scraping is problematic only when you violate the terms of use or policies of the source website.

-Otherwise, web scraping is legal and does not violate the Computer Fraud and Abuse Act (CFAA).
+Otherwise, web scraping of publicly-accessible data is legal and does not violate the Computer Fraud and Abuse Act (CFAA).

-By using a reputable web scraping service, you can ensure that your web scraping is performed responsibly and in compliance with applicable laws and regulations.
+By working with a reputable web scraping service to extract data on your behalf, you can ensure that you perform your web scraping responsibly and in compliance with applicable laws and regulations.

-Our service can scrape, clean, and customize the web data you need so you can save both time and energy.
+Our service scrapes, cleans and customizes the web data you need, saving you both time and energy.

 Several leading organizations are using our cloud-based, AI-powered, industrial-grade web scraping service to get the data they need from websites.